vanshika847/human-pose-estimation-using-machine-learning/README.md

 ## Categories of human pose detection:

-1.2D Pose Estimation: In 2D pose estimation, only x and y coordinates are predicted for each landmark.
-This does not provide information about joint angles, rotations, or the orientation of the human body.
+1.2D Pose Estimation

-2. 3D Pose Estimation: With 3D pose estimation, the model predicts the x, y, and z coordinates for each landmark, allowing for a more detailed representation of the human body's pose.
-It also enables the calculation of joint angles, providing insight into the orientation and posture of the individual.
+2. 3D Pose Estimation

-3. Rigid Pose Estimation (6D Pose Estimation): This technique provides a complete 3D understanding of human pose, including rotation and orientation of the human body.
-It is often used for precise tracking in applications like robotics and AR.
+3. Rigid Pose Estimation (6D Pose Estimation)

-4. Single Pose Estimation: A model designed for predicting the pose of one person at a time in an image or video.
+4. Single Pose Estimation

-5. Multi-Pose Estimation: A more advanced model that can predict multiple human poses simultaneously in the same image or video, enabling the detection of groups of people.
+5. Multi-Pose Estimation
 # Human Pose detection with OpenCV Output:
 OpenCV Output for Human Pose Detection
 The output of a pose detection system, such as the one in OpenCV, typically includes: